Special note for applicants using

 We do not offer full fellowships (or "full-ride" funding) at this time.
 Please see our Scholarships and Financial Aid page for more details.

-How many and what type of classes do teaching assistants teach?
+How many and what type of courses are taught by the Creative Writing classroom teaching assistants?

 - First year: Along with the other new teaching assistants, you will be co-teaching (under the guidance/mentorship of a professor of record) CRW 201, Introduction to Creative Writing.
 The class meets twice a week: once for a lecture featuring the professors in the department, the other in break-out sections of 10 students—each led by a GTA—that reinforce the topic of the previous lecture through discussion and writing exercises.
 In the fall semester, you will also enroll in CRW 503, Creative Writing Pedagogy: Theory and Practice, our class which teaches how to teach.
 The professor of record arranges the lectures, writes the syllabus, creates the exams, and teaches the pedagogy course.